r4j4h/dcdc-2014-summaries-csv/README.md

 Related Projects
 ----
 1. [DCDC Data Blob](https://github.com/r4j4h/dcdc-data-blob) - A collection of links to repositories like this for the DCDC project.
+2. [Notes and data on California water supply](https://github.com/vicapow/water-supply/) - Inspiration for this repository.

 Interesting Other Similary Related Data Sources
 ======